Mitchell's Corners, Ontario

-Mitchell Corners is a community in Ontario, Canada.
-It is located within the municipality of Clarington, directly north of Courtice, at the intersection of Trulls Road and Taunton Rd.
+Mitchell's Corners is a dispersed rural community in the municipality of Clarington, Ontario, Canada, directly north of Courtice, at the intersection of Trulls Road and Taunton Rd.
 It was named after the early settlers to the area.

-It is often called "Mitchell's Corners", though the locals prefer the original name "Mitchell Corners" as it appears on the signs entering the hamlet.
+Since 1979 the official name has been "Mitchell's Corners", though the locals prefer the original name "Mitchell Corners" as it appears on the signs entering the hamlet.
 The telephone prefixes are part of Oshawa's telephone directory.